AB InBev or Anheuser-Busch InBev is one of the largest brewers in the world.

 All told, AB InBev’s cash on hand was the highest back in 2Q 2016 at more than $60 billion as shown in the chart above.

-An investigation of AB InBev’s 2Q 2016 financial report revealed that the cash was actually for the proposed combination with SABMiller.
+A detailed investigation of AB InBev’s 2Q 2016 financial report revealed that the cash was actually for the proposed combination with SABMiller.

 At that time, the massive cash was temporarily invested in US Treasury Bill pending the closing of the merger.